contentauth/c2pa-python/docs/intents.md

 ### Using `set_intent` on the Builder

-Call `set_intent` directly on a `Builder` instance.
-This is useful for one-off operations or when the intent needs to be determined at runtime:
+Call `set_intent` directly on a `Builder` instance for one-off operations or when the intent is determined at runtime.
+For example:

 ```py
 with Builder({}) as builder: